-Maven Life Cycle: When we hear the word Life Cycle, it’s nothing but the set of steps defined to execute the tasks.
-Similarly, the Maven build life cycle is nothing but executing the tasks and goals of the maven project.
-In the life cycle process, after each step execution is successful, we get the desired output.
+Maven Life Cycle: When we talk about a Maven Life Cycle, we mean a set of steps to do tasks.
+The Maven build life cycle is a set of steps to complete the tasks and goals of a Maven project.
+After each step, if everything goes well, we get the expected result.

 Post On: | Maven Life Cycle |